celestiaorg/networks/celestia-light-node.md

 If you just want to explore how easy it is to run a Celestia Light Node, you can use the constants provided by the following guide.

-For added security, you can run your own Bridge Node (guide here)[TODO].
+For added security, you can run your own Bridge Node ([guide here](/celestia-bridge_node.md)).
 Note that you don't need to run the Light Node on the same machine.

 ### Getting the trusted hash
 You need to have the trusted hash in order to initialize the Light Node